dibari/npm-logging/README.md

 # npm-logging
-Selvera logging library, wrapper for bunyan
+Selvera Logging module

+Wrapper for node bunyan logging with some Selvera-specific helper functions.